lagustinaperez-cmd/productivity_AI/02.classes/02.notion_ai/README.md

 ---

-### 🧪 Lab Exercise: "Design Your Perfect Day with Notion AI"
+### 🧪 Bonus Lab: "Design Your Perfect Day with Notion AI"
 In this exercise, you'll use Notion AI to create a visual and written guide to your ideal productive day.

 #### 🧱 Step 1: Set Up Your Page (5 min)